Upgrade Panorama with an Internet Connection

 If Panorama™ has a direct connection to the internet, perform the following steps to install Panorama software and content updates as needed.
-If Panorama is running in a high availability (HA) configuration, upgrade the Panorama software on each peer (see Install Updates for Panorama in an HA Configuration).
+If Panorama is running in a high availability (HA) configuration, upgrade the Panorama software on each peer (see Upgrade Panorama in an HA Configuration).

-Upgrading the software on the Panorama virtual appliance does not change the system mode; switching to Panorama mode or Management Only mode is a manual task that requires additional settings as described when you Set Up the Panorama Virtual Appliance with Local Log Collector.
+Upgrading the software on the Panorama virtual appliance does not change the system mode; switching to Panorama mode or Management Only mode is a manual task that requires additional settings as described when you Install the Panorama virtual appliance with a Local Log Collector.

-You must upgrade all Log Collectors in a collector group at the same time to avoid losing log data loss.
+You must upgrade all Log Collectors in a collector group in the same change window to avoid losing log data loss.
 No log forwarding or log collection occurs if the Log Collectors in a collector group are not all running the same PAN-OS version.
 Additionally, the log data for the Log Collectors in the collector group is not visible in the

 Monitortabs until all Log Collectors are running the same PAN-OS version.
 For example, if you have three Log Collectors in a collector group and you upgrade two of the Log Collectors, then no logs are forwarded to any Log Collectors in the collector group.

-Before updating Panorama, refer to the Release Notes. for the minimum content release version required for PAN-OS 9.0.
+Before upgrading Panorama, refer to the Release Notes for the minimum content release version required for PAN-OS 10.1.

 For Panorama on Azure, you must perform additional steps before you can successfully upgrade the software version.
 To upgrade, you need to export the Panorama configuration, upgrade the content and software versions, and import the configuration to the Panorama management server after you successfully upgrade.